substance/interior/_posts/modules/0100-01-01-substance.md

 # Secure

 Documents are stored locally on your computer.
-They are safe and secure until you hit publish and replciate them with a trusted Substance Hub.
+They are safe and secure until you hit publish and replicate them with a trusted Substance Hub.

 # Install